rigelrozanski/dotfiles/README.md

     6. nerdtree
 2. Custom functions for quickly swapping lines up and down from [this stackflow thread][3]
 3. Custom functions for quickly inserting a duplicate line below
+4. Custom functions for quickly removing a line

 [1]: https://unknwon.io/setup-vim-for-go-development/
 [2]: https://gist.github.com/jdewit/9818870